DHayes23/Valencia-Tennis/README.md

     * **full_name:** This is the full name of the user who created the order.
     * **email:** This is the email address of the user who created the order.
     * **phone_number:** This is the phone number of the user who created the order.
-    * **country:** This field is used to aid in delivery, stating the country in which the order is to be deliverd.
+    * **country:** This field is used to aid in delivery, stating the country in which the order is to be delivered.
     * **postcode:** This field is used to aid in delivery, stating the postcode to which the order is to be delivered.
     * **town_or_city:** This field is used to aid in delivery, stating the town or city to which the order is to be delivered.
     * **streetaddress1:** This field is used to aid in delivery, stating the address to which the order is to be delivered.
     * **streetaddress2:** This optional field can be used to aid in delivery if necessary, further clarifying the address to which the order is to be delivered.
-    * **county:** This field is uesd to aid in delivery, stating the county to which the order is to be delivered.
+    * **county:** This field is used to aid in delivery, stating the county to which the order is to be delivered.
     * **date:** This automatically generated field states the exact time and date at which a purchase has been made.
     * **delivery_cost:** This field states the price of delivery, as determined by the calculations in the Products views.
     * **order_total:** The order total is the sum of the individual items within the order.